Pooja Shah Aug 11, 2026

 • Bachelor's degree in Computer Science or Data Analytics: The Computer Science or Data Analytics degree provides technical skills to analyse large datasets and detect suspicious patterns.

-3: Acquire Industry Certifications for an AML analyst
+3: Acquire Industry Certifications for an AML Anti Money Laundering Specialist

-Completing an approved AML analyst course and obtaining professional certifications improves your job opportunities.
+Completing an approved AML Anti Money Laundering Analyst course and obtaining professional certifications improves your job opportunities.
 It demonstrates to an employer that you are aware of financial crime prevention and compliance.
 Among the most popular certifications available are:

 • ICA Certificate in Anti-Money Laundering: The certificate provides the fundamentals of the AML rules, risks, and compliance.